-Bale Walks Out Of Interview After Wales Defeat
+Bale walks out of interview after Wales defeat

 "Of course we missed an opportunity but one thing we can't fault is the effort, that's the minimum requirement of this group."

-Wales were furious when Denmark's second goal was allowed to stand despite what seemed to be a foul on Kieffer Moore in the build-up.
+Wales was furious when Denmark's second goal was allowed to stand despite what seemed to be a foul on Kieffer Moore in the build-up.

 "If you play the ball through the back of someone it's a foul," Bale added.